Frequently asked questions…

 The assessment, which began in October 2013 and lasted 12 months, covered the 130 biggest banks in the euro area.
 It was an important step in the preparation of the Single Supervisory Mechanism and had three main goals: Comprehensive assessment

 Since November 2014, the ECB has been exclusively responsible for key tasks concerning the prudential supervision of banks.
 It has the power, among other things, to:

-- grant/withdraw the authorisation of all banks in the euro area
+- grant/withdraw the authorisation of all banks in the participating countries

 - assess acquisition and disposal of holdings in banks

 - ensure compliance with all prudential requirements laid down in EU banking rules and set, where necessary, higher prudential requirements for banks to protect financial stability